 Other areas of training include:

-Community Based Therapy programs for occupational therapy include:
+Focused Therapy programs for occupational therapy include:

 Easterseals DuPage & Fox Valley has several specialty clinics, many that are interdisciplinary, that provide specific and individual care to best suit a child's needs.
 Occupational therapists serve on the below specialty clinics.